Kris Wu: Early life

 Wu was born Li Jiaheng (李嘉恒 (Lǐ Jiāhéng)) on November 6, 1990, in Guangzhou, Guangdong, to Stacey Yu Wu (吴雨 (Wú Yǔ); previously 吴秀芹 (Wú Xiùqín)) and Li Kaiming (李开明 (Lǐ Kāimíng)).
 Soon after his birth, he was sent to Baiyin, Gansu and was brought up by his grandparents until 5, when he returned to Guangzhou to attend primary school.
 His parents divorced when he was 10, after which he adopted his mother's surname, Wu, in his Chinese name.
-The same year, he and his mother immigrated to Vancouver, Canada, where he went by the name Kevin Li, using his father's surname.
+The same year, he and his mother immigrated to Vancouver, Canada.
 In the following years, his mother traveled between Canada and China to manage her business, until she decided to close all her businesses to devote herself full-time to her son.

 In 2005, Wu returned to Guangzhou with his mother, who was there to finalize her business affairs.
 Wu attended Guangzhou No. 7 Middle School, where he was the basketball team captain.
 He wanted to be a professional player but his mother disagreed.
 After one year in Guangzhou, when his mother had closed all her business, she took him back to Vancouver against his wishes.
 He attended Sir Winston Churchill Secondary School before transferring to Point Grey Secondary School.
 During high school, he held a job as a server at an Asian karaoke parlour, in part to relieve his mother's financial pressure.

 In 2007, Wu, who was almost 17 years old at the time, attended SM Entertainment's Canadian global auditions in Vancouver along with a friend.
 After passing several rounds of selection, Wu traveled to Seoul, South Korea, with his mother that winter.
 The same year, he changed his legal name to Wu Yi Fan.
 In a later interview, Wu cited his increasingly tense relationship with his mother and the financial pressure of college tuition as the main reasons he chose to go to South Korea.
 In the summer of 2008, Wu went to Korea alone, living with dozens of trainees in the dorm next to SM's headquarters in Gangnam, Seoul.
 He was trained for four years, during which he became friends with American-Korean trainee Kevin Shin, who quit SM in 2010 after three years of training.